The purpose of this book tag is to

 Books You Need to Read by the End of The Year

-Now onto July and the second half of 2019.
+Now onto July and the second half of this unpredictable year.
 I tag you, person reading this, and if you have already done this book tag leave a comment so I can check it out.